alkindli/alkindli/README.md

 May turn on profile asisstance service if you want to log onto your microsoft user account online the operating system.

+ So you go online to check whats written here and change group policy user name to your username then you give me a star rating.

  Protecting against enterprise/enterprise, this was the enterprise security.
 1:29 PM 6/19/2025